Human population planning: Japan

 Japan has experienced a shrinking population for many years.
 The government is trying to encourage women to have children or to have more children – many Japanese women do not have children, or even remain single.
 The population is culturally opposed to immigration.

 Some Japanese localities, facing significant population loss, are offering economic incentives.
 Yamatsuri, a town of 7,000 just north of Tokyo, offers parents $4,600 for the birth of a child and $460 a year for 10 years.

 Myanmar

 In Myanmar, the Population planning Health Care Bill requires some parents to space each child three years apart.
-The measure is expected to be used against the persecuted Muslim Rohingyas minority.
+The Economist, in 2015, stated that the measure was expected to be used against the persecuted Muslim Rohingyas minority.

 Pakistan

 Russia

 Russian President Vladimir Putin directed Parliament in 2006 to adopt a 10-year program to stop the sharp decline in Russia's population, principally by offering financial incentives and subsidies to encourage women to have children.

+In August 2022, Russia revived the Soviet-era Mother Heroine award for women with 10 children.

+In November 2024, Putin signed a bill into law that bans 'Childfree Propaganda' to boost birthrates in Russia.